-Children's products containing toxic chemicals are for sale in Albany County, New York.
+Children's products containing toxic chemicals are for sale in Westchester County, New York.
 These chemicals are dangerous, unnecessary and pose health risks to children like cancer, lower IQ scores and organ damage.

 This survey report looked for the presence of some of the most hazardous chemicals in products intended to be used by children on a daily basis, and found plenty to be concerned about.
-While recent government reports have shown that there were 4,605 children's products and toys that contained one of 49 hazardous chemicals, this report is the first to survey a targeted list of the most dangerous ones on the store shelves of Albany County.
+While recent government reports have shown that there were 4,605 children's products and toys that contained one of 49 hazardous chemicals, this report is the first to survey a targeted list of the most dangerous ones on the store shelves of Westchester County.

-We visited Walmart, Target, Party City, Ocean State Job Lot, and Ollie's Bargain Outlet stores in Albany County in October and November 2014, and tested a variety of toys, accessories, novelty products and apparel.
-The items presented here contain one or more chemicals of concern that would be addressed by the proposed Local Law "J" - the Toxic-Free Toys Act - currently before the Albany County Legislature.
+We visited Target, Party City, Walmart, The Children's Place, Macy's, Spencer's and Lord & Taylor stores in Westchester County in November and December 2014 and tested a variety of toys, accessories, novelty products and apparel.
 Products were tested using a handheld device known as an "XRF Analyzer" (X-Ray Fluorescence).